Sable (video game): Soundtrack

 Michelle Zauner, the band's lead singer and songwriter, was contacted by Fineberg directly to compose the soundtrack, as he was aware of her enjoyment of video games.
 Zauner began writing the score with concept art and some written descriptions of places in the game for inspiration and guidance.
 The game's developers sought someone who had not previously composed a video game soundtrack in the hopes of avoiding stylistic conventions associated with scoring games.
 Zauner has called the song "Better the Mask", written for the game, her "favorite song [she has] ever written as an artist.".

 Composition

-The soundtrack of Sable consists mainly of ambient pop songs with "new age-inspired instrumentals that nicely conjure the environmental landscapes and moods of the game play".
+The soundtrack of Sable consists mainly of ambient-tinged songs with "new age-inspired instrumentals that nicely conjure the environmental landscapes and moods of the game play".
 It combines synthesizers, guitars, and both digital and analogue percussion to craft "textured and deeply enveloping soundscapes".
 "Glider" and "Better the Mask" are two traditional indie pop tunes, with the later inspired by 1970s singer-songwriter music.
 The score is mainly location-based with different tracks differentiating the in-game cycle of night and day.